abhabongse/paxter/docs/beginner-tutorials/index.rst

 ##################
-One Giant Tutorial
+Beginner Tutorials
 ##################

 Start here to learn more about Paxter language and ecosystems.
-Follow the contents below in the given ordering.
+The contents below were written with the assumption that they will be followed in the given order.

 .. toctree::
    :maxdepth: 1